 To make this recipe, we’re going to need the following:

-- Almond flour: You can use blanched or natural aka almond meal (which is almond flour without the skins removed)
+- Almond flour: Opt for a super find grind.
+You can use blanched or natural aka almond meal (which is almond flour without the skins removed).

 - Eggs: You want to use room temperature eggs with the yolks and whites separated.
 Be sure that nothing gets into the egg whites or else the whites will not whip into peaks.